 You’ve seen the expensive car with “BTCMOON” license plates.
 You’ve caught the headlines about people turning into millionaires overnight by trading cryptocurrencies.
+You are starting to trade crypto!
 Your exchange accounts are set up, you have your starting funds ready, and you’ve been studying the basics of trading for months now.

 For every highly publicized crypto trading success story, there are plenty that did not go so well, or in some cases left the aspiring traders financially ruined.
 Beyond the extreme cases there is everyone else.

 Crypto trading, or any trading really, is about maximizing opportunities and minimizing losses.
 Here is the CLEO.one list of 10 things that every new trader should be aware of so they can do well.
 Odds are many of these will become important to new traders only after a few negative experiences.
 That’s how most of us learned unfortunately.